Brief summary of the project

 “Book an appointment as soon as possible it’s easy.
 Ask the GP receptionist for an appointment with a midwife or visit www.leedsth.nhs.uk/a-z-of-services/leeds-maternity-care/self-referral to refer yourself.”

 Who did we ask?

-Four groups were prioritised within the consultation due to their relatively low engagement with midwifery during early pregnancy, these were:
+Four groups were prioritised due to their relatively low engagement with midwifery during early pregnancy.
+These were:

 - White families in areas of high deprivation